skaferun9/ascend-money-java-exam/readme.md

 - You may use clean code technic and design pattern

-- Test code should not be modified

 - Test must always pass

+- New class should have test cover

 ## Data Dictionary for Bank Response Code